willbowden/iUROP-live-speedband-tool/README.md

 4. Navigate to Security groups
 5. Copy and save the Security group ID for your default (only) security group.

-### User Pool

-1. On the AWS dashboard, navigate to Cognito
-2. Navigate to User Pools
-3. Click on the user pool created by Amplify in step [3](#3-setting-up-aws-amplify)
-4. Copy and save the ARN

 ## Ammending the YAML

 1. Open `template.yaml`
 2. Under `JobSchedulerLambda`, `JobCheckerLambda`, `DataCollectionLambda` and `GetUserJobsLambda`, replace the existing `SubnetIds` with the three you saved above, and replace the `SecurityGroupIds` with the one you saved above.
-3. Under `SpeedbandsAPI`, replace the existing `UserPoolArn` with the one you saved above.

 ## Deploying the resources